AntaresSimulatorTeam/antares-doc/docs/tutorials/shortcuts.md

 |++tab++|Confirm and move right|

 !!! note
-    "Keyboard support" Shortcuts are consistent with common spreadsheet software for ease of use.
+    Keyboard shortcuts are consistent with common spreadsheet software for ease of use.

 ## Advanced Editing